Stonelight Sarah McCartt-Jackson(Louisville, KY) Publication date: October 2018

 To the Drone All Objects Are Beautiful, Amy Miller (Ashland, OR)

 Haunch-High Snow, Anastasia Stelse (Hattiesburg, MS)

 Submissions for the Airlie Prize are open January 1 through March 1 to all poets writing in English, regardless of place of residence.
 The winner will be notified in the fall following the submission and will receive a $1000 cash award upon publication of the book in October of the next year.
 A custom bookmark will accompany the initial print run of at least 500 copies.

 Poets previously published by Airlie Press are ineligible to enter this contest.
-If you have a personal connection to one or more present or past Airlie Press editors or one of the Airlie Prize winners, please indicate so in your submission note; those editors will be excluded from reviewing your manuscript.
+If you have a close connection to one or more past Airlie Press editors or one of the Airlie Prize winners, please indicate so in your submission note; those editors will be excluded from reviewing your manuscript.
 Because Airlie’s current editors will make the final selection, poets with a close connection to one of them are ineligible.
 2018 current editors: Jon Boisvert, Kelly Terwilliger, Tim Whitsel.
 (This list will be updated by January 1, 2018.)
-If unsure about your connection to the press, please email us at email@example.com.
+If unsure about your connection to the press, please email us at firstname.lastname@example.org.

 Submissions are accepted via Submittable during the submission period.
 Please remove all identifying information and acknowledgments from your manuscript.
 These details can be included in the Submittable entry form.
 Entry fee: $25 ($33 if you would like to receive a copy of the winning book; $38 for those residing outside the US wishing to receive the book).

 1. Manuscripts should be 48 to 90 pages of original poetry in English.
 No more than one poem should appear on a page.